-Your child’s care at Phoenix Children’s gives you and your family access to a dedicated Tourette’s support group that meets at Phoenix Children’s Hospital and other resources.
-We also offer referrals to other support throughout our hospital and in the community.
+Your child’s care at Phoenix Children’s gives you and your family access to resources and a dedicated Tourette’s support group that meets at Phoenix Children’s Thomas Campus.
+We also offer referrals to other support throughout our health system and in the community.

 If you have questions regarding our services, we’re here to help.
 Please contact the Division of Neurology at (602) 933-0970, Option 1.
 Nurses who work closely with our movement disorder neurologists are also available for question related to your child’s plan of care.